the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-story-hackathon.md

+(cl-leadership-story-hackathon)=
-# Personal Stories of Leadership
+# Personal Story from Running a Hackathon

 ## Diving into Leadership: lessons from leading a hacktahon project